 No additional admissions criteria are required.
 However, you’ll need to meet the international admissions criteria below.

-As a previously disqualified student, you must demonstrate acquired skills or achievements that support a successful return to the university.
+As a previously disqualified student, you must demonstrate acquired skills or achievements that support a successful return to the University.
 Such evidence may include successful completion of courses in your degree program at another institution or through the Tseng College (extended learning) with grades that demonstrate the ability to achieve good standing in a reasonable time frame if you are readmitted to CSUN.
-We strongly encourage you to meet with your CSUN academic advisor to discuss readmission requirements.
+You are strongly urged to meet with your CSUN academic advisor to discuss readmission requirements.

-To be considered for readmission, previously disqualified freshmen, transfer and second bachelor's students will need to meet the following university and international admissions requirements:
+To be considered for readmission, previously disqualified freshmen, transfer and second bachelor's students will need to meet the following eligibility requirements:

-- Contact the CSUN College of your major to determine their specific readmission criteria.
-After you apply, the college of your major and the Office of Undergraduate Studies will complete a review to determine your admissibility.
+2. Before you apply, contact the CSUN College of your major to determine their specific readmission criteria.
+After you apply, the College of your major and the Office of Undergraduate Studies will complete a review to determine your admissibility.

-- Submit official college transcripts of all course work taken after your last attendance at CSUN, including work-in-progress now (see below).
+5. Submit official college transcripts of all course work taken after your last attendance at CSUN, including work-in-progress now.